SamuelBismuth/Assignment-1/README.md

 # Assignment-1
-A project coding in java.
-Project assignment 0.
-Contains the java files, the folders you need to run the project, a repport with more explanation about the project, and the documentation.
-!!!!
-To run the project you need to change the destination of the folders in the main class. !!!!
+This is a project coding in java.
+This project gradually develop a complex system, which enables the collection of geographic information, the production of insights from this information, and the presentation of information in graphical tools.
+It contains the java files, the folders you need to run the project, a report with more explanation about the project, and the documentation.
+To run the project you need to put the folders in workspace.

 # Authors
 Samuel Bismuth, Orel Shalom.